-The “How Disposed” column is also blank for Katey’s oldest daughter Barbary or Barbara, who was 10 years old in 1809.
-Was Barbary part of the gift to Nelly Baldwin, or was Barbary considered old enough to remain behind at Belle Grove without her mother?
+The “How Disposed” column is also blank for Katey’s oldest child Barbary.
+(Barbary could be a male name, as noted by research staff at Belle Grove, or it could be a phonetic spelling of the female name Barbara.)
+Was Barbary part of the gift to Nelly Baldwin ca. 1809, or was 10-year-old Barbary considered old enough to remain behind at Belle Grove without a mother?

 The absence of information for Barbary, Patty, and Henry remains a mystery.
 Did Isaac Hite simply fail to note all of the children included in Katey’s family, when he recorded that Katey, Peggy and Eliza were “given to Nelly Baldwin”?
 Since the Baldwins likely lived in an older house on the Belle Grove property in the first decade of their marriage, another scenario is possible.
 If the Baldwins did not initially move away from Belle Grove, Katey’s family may have remained together there for a time, even if Isaac Hite did not transfer ownership of all of Katey’s children to the Baldwins.